Dot metacharacter and Quantifiers

 => false

 To allow matching in any order, you'll have to bring in alternation as well.
 That is somewhat manageable for 2 or 3 patterns.
-See AND conditional with lookarounds section for an easier approach.
+See the Conditional AND with lookarounds section for an easier approach.

 >> seq1, seq2 = ['cat and dog', 'dog and cat']